 eServices: We offer online human resource administration software products for employee benefits management and administration and time and attendance solutions.
 Paychex HR Online offers powerful tools for managing employee benefits, personnel information, and human resource compliance and reporting.
 Time and Labor Online helps minimize the time spent compiling time sheet information.
 It allows the employer to handle multiple payroll scenarios and results in improved productivity, accuracy, and reliability in the payroll process.
 In fiscal 2013, we expanded our eServices product line through two acquisitions in the areas of expense reporting and applicant tracking.
-The expense reporting process.
+The expense reporting solution is a web-based solution that provides clients with tools to manage and control the expense reporting process.
 The applicant tracking suite provides technology that streamlines, simplifies, and drives the applicant workflow and hiring process for companies of all sizes.